Willis & Associates Family DentistryChurchville · Est. 1950

 Why it’s urgent

 Untreated dental infections can spread — into the jawbone, into the soft tissue of the face and neck, and in rare but serious cases, into the bloodstream.
 Most dental abscesses are easily treated when caught early.
 The longer they go untreated, the more complicated the treatment becomes.
+From Churchville, Buffalo Gap, Deerfield, Middlebrook, or anywhere along the US-250 corridor, you’re a short drive from our office on Scenic Hwy — please don’t wait several days hoping it goes away.

 How we treat it

 The first step is almost always to drain the abscess and start antibiotics, which gives the swelling time to come down.
-The second step addresses what caused the infection — usually either root canal therapy to clean and seal the inside of the tooth, or, if the tooth can’t be saved, an extraction.
+The second step addresses what caused the infection — usually either root canal therapy to clean and seal the inside of your tooth, or, if your tooth can’t be saved, an extraction.
 We’ll walk you through which path makes sense once we’ve examined the tooth and reviewed the X-ray.

 Both treatments are routine in this office.
 You’ll leave the first visit with the infection draining, the pain settling, and a clear plan for the rest of the treatment.